Posts tonen met het label markers. Alle posts tonen

 Like Romero Britto

 This was one of my most successful lessons so far; students enjoyed it and the results were amazing.
 But hello copycats: Britto never painted tulips!
-So please don't copy this lesson (I saw a lot of them already on Pinterest), but create one yourself.
+So please don't copy this lesson (I saw a lot of them already on art blogs and Pinterest), but create one yourself.
 Or at least: mention your source, kidsartists.blogspot.com!

 2. permanent marker